shinjuno123/solar-pick/README.md

 - Graph and Ranking screen backend & frontend development.
 - Link this system to SQLite and Firebase.
 - Creates and Test queuries of SQLite and Firebase
-- Integrate unit data made by other team membbers and convert the integrated data to JSON.
+- Integrate unit data made by other team membbers and convert the integrated data to JSON using pandas.

 ## Development Motivation